ankon07/taxCollection/README.md

 - **Automated Verification**: Automatically verify Zero-Knowledge Proofs for tax bracket compliance.
 - **Treasury Management**: Track total tax collected and manage the treasury wallet.

+## Blockchain Technology

+The ZKP Tax System leverages several blockchain technologies and libraries to provide secure, transparent, and privacy-preserving tax collection:

+### Core Blockchain Infrastructure

+- **Ethereum**: The system uses Ethereum as its primary blockchain platform, providing a secure and decentralized foundation for smart contracts and transactions.
+- **Sepolia Testnet**: For testing and development, the system is deployed on the Sepolia testnet, allowing for realistic testing without using real ETH.
+- **Smart Contracts**: Written in Solidity 0.8.x, the smart contracts handle ZKP verification, tax payment processing, and receipt generation.

+### Smart Contract Components

+- **ZKPVerifier**: A specialized contract that verifies zero-knowledge proofs submitted by taxpayers.
+- **ZKPVerifierFixed**: An optimized version of the verifier with improved gas efficiency.
+- **ZKPVerifierGenerated**: Automatically generated from the verification key using snarkjs.
+- **TaxSystem**: The main contract that handles tax payments, receipts, and treasury management.

+### Development and Deployment Tools

+- **Hardhat**: Used as the primary development environment for compiling, testing, and deploying smart contracts.
+- **ethers.js**: Library for interacting with the Ethereum blockchain from both the frontend and backend.
+- **Web3.js**: Alternative library used for specific blockchain interactions.
+- **Hardhat Plugins**:
+  - **hardhat-deploy**: For managing deployments across different networks
+  - **hardhat-gas-reporter**: For optimizing gas usage
+  - **hardhat-contract-sizer**: For monitoring contract size

+### Zero-Knowledge Proof Integration

+- **circom**: Used to create the ZKP circuits for income range verification.
+- **snarkjs**: JavaScript library that generates and verifies ZKPs.
+- **groth16**: The proving system used for efficient ZKP generation and verification.

+### Deployment Process

+1. ZKP circuits are compiled using circom to generate the necessary files.
+2. A trusted setup is performed to generate proving and verification keys.
+3. The verifier contract is generated from the verification key.
+4. Smart contracts are deployed to the target network (local, testnet, or mainnet).
+5. Contract addresses and ABIs are updated in the backend and frontend configurations.

+## Backend Structure

+The backend of the ZKP Tax System is built with Node.js and Express.js, organized in a modular architecture for maintainability and scalability:

+### Core Components

+- **Server**: The main Express application that handles HTTP requests and middleware integration.
+- **Routes**: API endpoints organized by domain (user, tax, blockchain, zkp).
+- **Controllers**: Business logic handlers that process requests and return responses.
+- **Models**: MongoDB schemas and models for data persistence.
+- **Middleware**: Request processing functions for authentication, error handling, etc.
+- **Utils**: Utility services and helper functions.

+### API Structure

+The backend API is organized into four main domains:

+1. **User API** (`/userRoutes.js`):
+   - User registration and authentication
+   - Profile management
+   - Session handling

+2. **Tax API** (`/taxRoutes.js`):
+   - Tax bracket information
+   - Tax calculation
+   - Payment processing
+   - Receipt generation
+   - Tax history

+3. **Blockchain API** (`/blockchainRoutes.js`):
+   - Smart contract interaction
+   - Transaction submission
+   - Blockchain data retrieval
+   - Treasury management

+4. **ZKP API** (`/zkpRoutes.js`):
+   - Income commitment generation
+   - ZKP generation
+   - ZKP verification
+   - Public parameters retrieval

+### Services and Utilities

+- **blockchainService.js**: Handles all interactions with the Ethereum blockchain, including contract calls and transaction submission.
+- **zkpService.js**: Manages ZKP operations, including commitment generation, proof creation, and verification.
+- **authMiddleware.js**: Handles user authentication and authorization for protected routes.

+### Database Models

+- **User.js**: Stores user account information and profile details.
+- **BankAccount.js**: Manages linked bank accounts for tax payments.
+- **TaxPayment.js**: Records tax payment information and receipt details.
+- **ZkpProof.js**: Stores ZKP-related data, including commitments and proofs.

+### Integration Points

+- **Blockchain Integration**: The backend communicates with the Ethereum blockchain using ethers.js through the blockchainService.
+- **ZKP Integration**: Zero-knowledge proof operations are handled by snarkjs through the zkpService.
+- **Frontend Communication**: The backend exposes RESTful APIs that the React frontend consumes using Axios.

 ## User Guide

 ### Registration and Authentication